cvxgrp/scs/docs/src/examples/index.rst

 Examples
 ===============

-Here we present a few simple examples of using SCS directly in different languages.
+Here we present a few simple examples of calling SCS from different languages.

 :ref:`C/C++ <c_example>`